metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Required:

-- `path` (String) Path where the UserPassword authentication backend is mountedin Vault, e.g: 'user'
+- `path` (String) Path where the UserPassword authentication backend is mounted in Vault, e.g: 'user'
-- `username` (String) Username is a user name used to authenticate using the UserPass Vaultauthentication method
+- `username` (String) Username is a user name used to authenticate using the UserPass Vault authentication method

 Optional:

-- `secret_ref` (Attributes) SecretRef to a key in a Secret resource containing password for theuser used to authenticate with Vault using the UserPass authenticationmethod (see [below for nested schema](#nestedatt--spec--provider--vault--auth--user_pass--secret_ref))
+- `secret_ref` (Attributes) SecretRef to a key in a Secret resource containing password for the user used to authenticate with Vault using the UserPass authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--auth--user_pass--secret_ref))

 <a id="nestedatt--spec--provider--vault--auth--user_pass--secret_ref"></a>
 ### Nested Schema for `spec.provider.vault.auth.user_pass.secret_ref`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may bedefaulted, in others it may be required.
+Some instances of this field may be defaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.